 Resources for Understanding the Common Core State Standards

 With rumors about the CCSS swirling, it can be difficult to sort out fact from fiction.
-This article from Common Sense Media includes links to some resources for understanding supporting and opposing arguments.
-Smithsonian’s “What to Make of the Debate Over Common Core,” by Stephen Sawchuk, is another good read.
-Several CCSS endorsers have put effort into debunking myths; “ASCD Policy Points: Common Core State Standards, Myths and Facts” is one of those efforts.
+This article from Common Sense Media includes links to resources that can help you understand the supporting and opposing arguments.
+Smithsonian’s What to Make of the Debate Over Common Core, by Stephen Sawchuk, is another good read.
+Several CCSS endorsers have put effort into debunking myths—ASCD Policy Points: Common Core State Standards, Myths and Facts is one of those efforts.
 For more updates from around the nation as events take place, take a look at ASCD’s Core Connection Newsletter and Education Week’s ongoing Common Standards coverage.
-Finally, The Hechinger Report's in-depth coverage of CCSS implementation progress in seven states is a good source of stories "from the trenches" and more detailed information about CCSS intricacies and controversies.
+Finally, The Hechinger Report's in-depth coverage of CCSS implementation is a good source of stories from the trenches and more detailed information about CCSS intricacies and controversies.

 Common Core State Standards Initiative

 First, go straight to the source.
 The Common Core State Standards Initiative website is comprehensive and well organized.
 You can download PDFs of the English Language Arts Standards and the Mathematics Standards, see an interactive map of which states have adopted the standards, read a list of myths about the standards, and check out a FAQ that addresses many questions about them.
 A Teachers Guide to the Common Core State Standards from the USC Rossier School of Education provides a survey of the standards and includes guidance on helping community members and parents, as well.
 You can also sign up for a a bi-weekly newsletter with Common Core updates from the Council of Chief State School Officers.